bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 Users have to obtain a suitable Charite/MDC account via Charite and MDC central IT departments and upload their SSH keys through the host organization systems on their own.
 The hpc-gatekeeper process is then used for getting their accounts setup on the HPC 4 Research system (the home/work/scratch shares being setup), becoming part of the special `hpc-users` group that controls access to the system and organizing users into work groups and projects.

-For HPC 4 Clinic, a Charite account is required (that is, you can login e.g., into email.charite.de).
-Such accounts map to an account of the same name of the HPC 4 Clinic system.
-Further, users have to be explicitely registered and setup for access to the system via the hpc-gatekeeper process as well as management of users into work groups and access to projects.
-This creates their users home/work/scratch shares and grants access for connecting to the system by becoming a member of the special `h4c-users` group.
-HPC 4 Clinic is directly connected to the Charite authentication and authorization systems and users can login with their password or SSH key uploaded to zugang.charite.de.

 The process of submitting keys to Charite and MDC is documented in the "Connecting" section.

 ## How do Charite/MDC/Cluster accounts interplay with VPN and the MDC jail node?